twocode/pages/_posts/2014-06-25-Apple-A7-CPU-Flush-To-Zero-Behavior.md

     [FPUSTATE]FPCR: 05800000

-This code logic is implemented in the `HELPER.c` as:
+QEMU implemented such rule in the `HELPER.c` as:

     float64 HELPER(recpe_f64)(float64 input, void *fpstp)
     {